 Anticipate common issues

 In which case, you should make absolutely crystal clear that logo concepts require thorough briefs and make sure you add a clause in your written proposal, saying that the price includes X amount of logo concepts and not the final logo they choose.
-Add in a further line saying something like "Any additional concepts will be charged at my hourly rate of £X".
+Add in a further line saying something like "any additional concepts will be charged at my hourly rate of £X".

 Looking at web designers, they have a similar problem.
 Again, follow the above top tips and get a decent brief, get everything in writing and anticipate anything that might go wrong.